How It All Began

 - homelessness prevention initiatives.

 Ultimately we help our guests into more settled accommodation and support them to rebuild their lives.
-This might be through working with the Council, referrals to the YMCA, private accommodation, housing schemes, the Bus Shelter MK or long-term community living options such as Emmaus.
+This might be through working with the Council, referrals to partners such as the YMCA, Bus Shelter MK or Emmaus, private accommodation and housing schemes.

 We have a number of former guests who say they owe their lives to the Winter Night Shelter, and some have returned to volunteer to help others.